rh20624/Awesome-IMU-Sensing/README.md

 >If you find this repository useful, please feel free to [cite our paper](#citation).

->For more related information, feel free to check out our [website](http://www.zhiqinghong.one/).

 ## The Trends of IMU-based HAR

 Here are the growth trends of cumulative publications per year (source: Google Scholar).